-- Estonia, Cyprus, Luxembourg, Malta, Slovenia, Iceland and Liechtenstein are not included in the figure because there are fewer than 10 fatalities in the year 2022.

-For Greece and Finland the missing value for 2022 was imputed with the last known value in the series.
-For some countries with comparatively low numbers of fatalities, caution is required when interpreting the data due to considerable annual fluctuations.
+- Estonia, Cyprus, Luxembourg, Malta, Slovenia, Iceland and Liechtenstein are not included in the figure because there are fewer than 10 fatalities in the year 2022. - Ireland, Latvia and Sweden are not included in the figure because there is no data on fatalities in the year 2021 or 2022. - For Greece and Finland the missing value for 2022 was imputed with the last known value in the series. - For some countries with comparatively low numbers of fatalities, caution is required when interpreting the data due to considerable annual fluctuations.